Starignus/PythonPractise/Week1/RPIsetup/Advance_remoteconection.md

 The next command is for updating and upgrading the Linux packages in the operative system, but it won't be executed during the workshop since it can take a while.
 It is always good to keep the system up to date.

-In order to avoid problems due to connectivity in our terminal session when updating and upgrading the operative system, we can open a Screen session as explained in the first week at the end of the [RPI setup  section](Week1/RPIsetup/RPI_setup.md). so we leave the command here for you to use un the future:
+In order to avoid problems due to connectivity in our terminal session when updating and upgrading the operative system, we can open a Screen session as explained in the first week at the end of the [RPI setup  section](Week1/RPIsetup/RPI_setup.md).
+It is recommended to use *Screen* in case the internet connection is interrupted, the update will continue on the Pi and therefore not damaging the library.
+We leave the command here for you to use un the future:

 1. Starting a *Screen*:
 ```